USEC

 About Us

 The US Spain Executives Community is a non profit organization founded in Washington DC in 2014 by a group of business people, executives and entrepreneurs.
-It has more than 250 formal members, leaders from the public and private sector located in multiple cities in the US and … See More
+It has around 300 formal members, leaders from the public and private sector located in multiple cities in the US and … See More

 Connect with Us